-Many writers in the history of English literature tried their best to defend rights of women through their work.
+Many writers in the history of English literature tried their best to defend the rights of women through their work.
 Hedda Gabler is one of those plays that promotes feminism through its main theme of “Women’s Liberation” due to which it is called a feminist play.
-It should also not be underestimated that on one hand if it encourages feminism then on the other hand it has also been regarded as a play of destruction.
-It is too noteworthy that Henrik Ibsen has represented a male dominated society in this play and many modern critics are of the opinion that Hedda Gabler’s success lies on the main theme of “Male Dominance”.
-Meaning thereby that Hedda Gabler has more themes related to male domination than to feminisms, therefore, the play is under objection in the category of feminist literature.
+It should also not be underestimated that on the one hand if it encourages feminism then on the other hand it has also been regarded as a play of destruction.
+It is too noteworthy that Henrik Ibsen has represented a male-dominated society in this play and many modern critics are of the opinion that Hedda Gabler’s success lies on the main theme of “Male Dominance”.
+Meaning thereby that Hedda Gabler has more themes related to male domination than to feminism, therefore, the play is under objection in the category of feminist literature.

 Problems of Hedda Gabler:

 It is very much necessary to discuss some of the important psychological problems that Hedda faces during the course of her married life.
-Justifying Hedda mere victim of circumstances would never be a poetic justice because it is crystal clear from the script of drama that she herself brings her downfall.
-Nonetheless, it is required to be criticized that whether she was being deprived of women rights or not through which it can be proved that Hedda Gabler is a feminist play.
+Justifying Hedda mere victim of circumstances would never be poetic justice because it is crystal clear from the script of drama that she herself brings her downfall.
+Nonetheless, it is required to be criticized whether she was being deprived of women’s rights or not through which it can be proved that Hedda Gabler is a feminist play.

 George Tesman, husband of Hedda and her ex-lover Eilert Loevborg try to secure their positions, for which they do efforts.
-It means that they both competes each other professionally.
+It means that they both compete with each other professionally.
 Hedda is not interested in their positions nor does she support any of them.
-Neither is she interested in her husband’s success nor has she any interest what Eilert Loevborg writes.
+Neither is she interested in her husband’s success nor has she any interest in what Eilert Loevborg writes.
 She only competes with Thea and that too not professionally but greedily.
-She wants to control minds of aforementioned two major characters by hook or crook.
+She wants to control the minds of the aforementioned two major characters by hook or crook.
 It seems that she has no other project.
 If security was an issue for him then it is clear from the play that she was successfully married to George Tesman and security remained no more issue for her.
 Even then, she wanted to ruin people while confusing their minds.